percona/pmm-doc/docs/setting-up/server/docker.md

         ```

-5. Visit `https://localhost:443` to see the PMM user interface in a web browser.
+4. Visit `https://localhost:443` to see the PMM user interface in a web browser.
 (If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

 ### Run Docker with the host folder

-1. Pull the image.
+1. Backup the data.

     ```sh
-    docker pull percona/pmm-server:2
+    docker cp <containerId>:/file/path/within/container /host/path/target
     ```

-2. Backup the data.
+2. Run the image.

     ```sh
-    docker cp <containerId>:/file/path/within/container /host/path/target
+    docker run -v $HOME/srv:/srv -d --restart always --publish 80:80 --publish 443:443 --name pmm-server perconalab/pmm-server-fb:PR-2534-517015b
     ```

-3. Run the image.
+3. Change the password for the default `admin` user.

+    * For PMM versions 2.27.0 and later:

     ```sh
+    docker exec -t pmm-server change-admin-password <new_password>
+    ```

+    * For PMM versions prior to 2.27.0:

+        ```sh
+        docker exec -t pmm-server bash -c 'grafana-cli --homepath /usr/share/grafana --configOverrides cfg:default.paths.data=/srv/grafana admin reset-admin-password newpass'
+        ```

+4. Visit `https://localhost:443` to see the PMM user interface in a web browser.
+(If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

+### Run Docker with volume

+1. Create a volume:

+    ```sh
+    docker volume create pmm-data
+    ```

+2. Run the image:

+    ```sh
-    docker run -v $HOME/srv:/srv -d --restart always --publish 80:80 --publish 443:443 --name pmm-server perconalab/pmm-server-fb:PR-2534-517015b
+    docker run --detach --restart always \
+    --publish 443:443 \
+    -v pmm-data:/srv \
+    --name pmm-server \
+    percona/pmm-server:2
     ```

 ## Backup